 yet another Sikh on the platform offering his head to the Guru.

 His name was Sahib Chand and he was from Bihar.

 The Guru dealt with him in the same way as with the other three before him.

 The crowd was getting thinner by the moment.
 By the time the Guru came back and asked for a fifth head, only the very faithful had stayed behind.
 But there seemed to be no shortage of volunteers.

 Soon, another Sikh named Himmat Rai moved forward.

 He was, at once, led to the tent, but this time the Guru did not return quickly.

 The people outside began to wonder….curious they were but could not even dare to imagine the consequence their minds conjured….
 The horror they had seen was unfathomable….but gradually they heaved a sigh of relief for the Guru had stopped asking for more heads.

-He was followed by five other men…They seemed to be ina uniform.
-They, too, were dressed in saffron colour, with blue scarved tied round their waists and turbans.
+He was followed by five other men…They seemed to be in uniform.
+They, too, were dressed in saffron colour, with blue scarves tied around their waists and turbans.
 They looked very much like the Guru himself.
 All stood on the platform facing the crowd.
 Their faces beamed with joy and satisfaction.

 Everything had happened so fast.